top of page

 • Buildings that have had their ventilation or HVAC systems completely replaced or had a completely new duct system installed in late 2019 will meet this as well.

-• The ventilation system should meet the recommended ACH for the space.
+• The ventilation system should meet the recommended Air Changes per Hour (ACH) for the space.

 Indoor Air Quality & Building Science